The Honor System (band): History

 Shortly after Rise and Runs release, the band went on hiatus when DePaola left to look after his ailing mother.
 Not long after, Hanaway and Wiseman formed WhaleHorse with other Chicago-based musicians.
 An early incarnation of the band recorded some demos, before Carr returned on bass, joined by ex-Sweep the Leg Johnny drummer Scott Anna on drums.
 The new line-up recorded and released a self-produced debut EP, Count the Electric Sheep, in 2007.
 Whale|Horse no longer appears to be active, but Hanaway and Carr have continued playing together: they formed the band Ratasucia, who released the debut album White Noise Pollution in 2011 and have played concerts.

 In August 2008, Solidarity Recordings released Single File on vinyl for the first time, in two colours (limited to 400 and 100).
 In September, I Hate Punk Rock Records reissued Rise and Run in 3 colours and as a special edition featuring all 3 standard colours and 3 rare presses, limited to 5.

 In April 2010, Solidarity Recordings reissued a remastered edition of the band's original 1999 demo tape, on three colours of 7" vinyl and digital download (Amazon MP3 and iTunes).
 In 2011, Demo Tape was additionally released on CD as part of the compilation Collection, which also contained the long-out-of-print Single File and 100% Synthetic.

+In 2025, the band's original label Asian Man Records reissued the two full-length albums and the EP 100% Synthetic on vinyl.
+The albums were remastered for vinyl.
+The EP was rereleased with the title 110% Synthetic, and featured a previously unreleased track, and several demo versions of tracks recorded in the run up to Rise And Run and the prior self-titled single.